mchav/dataframe/docs/index.rst

 * **Catch bugs before runtime**: Statically typed expressions makes code easier to reason about and catches many bugs at compile time—before your code ever runs.
 * **Expressive and composable**: Encourages concise, declarative, and composable data pipelines that read like the logic you're thinking.
-* **Performance without compromise**: Delivers high performance thanks to Haskell's optimizing compiler and efficient memory model.

 **Designed for Productivity**

-* **Interactive-first design**: Expressive syntax, helpful error messages, and sensible defaults make exploration a joy.
+* **Interactive-first design**: Expressive syntax, helpful error messages, and sensible defaults make safe exploration a joy.
 * **Works everywhere**: Works seamlessly in both command-line and notebook environments—great for exploration and scripting alike.
 * **Familiar operations**: If you've used pandas, dplyr, or polars, you'll feel right at home.